Mission

 We publish mainly metrical poetry.
 We also welcome free verse with a clear organizing principle.

-Each poem should begin on a new page.
 Each page of your submission should include your name and contact information in the upper right corner.

 Please indicate stanza break information for poems longer than one page.